 Since Week 10, Lawrence has thrown 13 touchdowns and had just one interception to rank seventh in the NFL in expected points added per play and seventh in completion percentage over expectation.

-The Jaguars' gimmicky pass offence overall ranks sixth in DVOA over that time, suggesting the points totals they are putting up on a weekly basis - 28 against the , 36 against the Titans and 40 against the Cowboys - are no fluke.
+The Jaguars' gimmicky pass offense overall ranks sixth in DVOA over that time, suggesting the points totals they are putting up on a weekly basis - 28 against the Baltimore Ravens, 36 against the Titans and 40 against the Cowboys - are no fluke.

 It's a surprise that Jacksonville are a pick'em for this matchup with the slumping Jets, who are 2-5 over the last seven games.